Frequently Asked Questions¶

 This is an example of an embedding for a popular Fashion MNIST dataset.

 Note that FMNIST is mostly a toy dataset (MNIST on steroids).
 On such a simplistic case UMAP shows distillation results (i.e. if we use its embedding in a downstream task like classification) comparable to VAEs, which are more computationally expensive.

 - PCA is linear transformation, you can apply it to mostly any kind of data in an unsupervised fashion.
 Also it works really fast.
 For most real world tasks its embeddings are mostly too simplistic / useless.

 - VAE is a kind of encoder-decoder neural network, trained with KLD loss and BCE (or MSE) loss to enforce the resulting embedding to be continuous.
-VAE is and extension of auto-encoder network, which by design should produce embeddings that are not only relevant to actually encoding the data, but are also smooth.
+VAE is an extension of auto-encoder networks, which by design should produce embeddings that are not only relevant to actually encoding the data, but are also smooth.

 From a more practical standpoint:

 - PCA mostly works for any reasonable dataset on a modern machine. (up to tens or hundreds of millions of rows);